Skip to main content

 }'

 The response includes a fresh edit_url with a new token.
-The call is cheap because the agent resumes from existing state rather than starting from scratch.
+Resume via run_id is cheap because the agent already has state.

-The iframe renders the document live; the raw file bytes never land on the user’s disk via this route.
-Use download_url for file downloads.
+• Not a download.
+The iframe renders the document live; bytes never land on the user’s disk via this route.
+For downloads, use download_url.

-In-iframe edits are designed for human users.
-For server-side code that applies structured changes, use the generation endpoint with run_id — that path is auditable, has a ledger row, and doesn’t require a browser.
+• Not a programmatic write API.
+In-iframe edits work for human users, but your server-side code should use the generate endpoint with run_id to apply structured changes — that’s auditable, has a ledger row, and doesn’t require a browser.

-Your users don’t need Excel, Word, or PowerPoint installed locally.
+• Not a hosted Office install.
+Your end-user doesn’t need Excel / Word / PowerPoint locally.
 The viewer runs entirely in the browser.

-• Mint per viewer session.
-Don’t store a single edit_url server-side and serve it to multiple users.
-Each user should get a freshly-minted URL from the latest generation response.
+• Mint per viewer.
+Don’t store one edit_url server-side and serve it to multiple users.
+The token is meant for one session — each user should get a freshly-minted URL.

-• Strip tokens from logs and analytics.
-Drop the token query parameter before recording page URLs in your observability tools.
+• Strip tokens from logs / analytics.
+Drop the token query param before recording page URLs in your observability tools.

 • Restrict frame ancestors.
-Set a Content-Security-Policy on your parent page limiting which origins can frame your dashboard, so an attacker can’t frame your app and read the iframe state via JavaScript.
+If you serve edit_url in an <iframe>, set a Content-Security-Policy on your parent page that limits which origins can frame your dashboard, so an attacker can’t frame your app and read the iframe’s state via JS.

-• Prefer your own domain as the parent page.
-The token is only meaningful in-browser; capturing the URL during a session and opening it from another host still requires getting past the sliding TTL.
+• Prefer your own domain for the parent page.
+The token is only meaningful in-browser; someone who captures the URL during a session and opens it from another host still has to get past the sliding TTL.